chen-huaneng/website-demo/README.md

 # chen-huaneng.github.io
 My Personal Home Page, this project was inspired by [vcard-personal-portfolio](https://github.com/codewithsadee/vcard-personal-portfolio).

-I welcome to offer some suggestions about my home page.
+Feel free to offer some suggestions about my home page to me.
 It is also free to fork or write your own home page or any other usage.